Someone has rightly said, “Eyes are the most beautiful things. They enable you to see the immense beauty around you.”

 Newborn care is very intricate, frightening and amazing job for the parents.
 Your tiny tot is brave enough o withstand the preterm birth-surely a blessing!
 But you know that she is vulnerable to many infections- a challenging job to keep the baby protected!

 So, if you have a preterm baby, you might be at the threat of vision issues and even the loss of vision.
-Do not overlook getting your baby’s eyes checked up by the pediatric ophthalmologist.
+Do not overlook getting your baby’s eyes checked up by the paediatric ophthalmologist.